IU-Studies/Semester_Class_Work_First_Year/C Programs/Experiment 8/README.md

-Program to check given year is leap or not.
+Write a C program to check given year is leap or not.